SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 can be described as either instantaneous or long-term.

 ..
-XXX better handwaving around memory location varables and properties that refer to the same instances
+XXX better handwaving around memory location variables and properties that refer to the same instances

-..
-XXX error either at runtime or compile time

-..
-XXX The xref above doesn't seem to give enough information.
-   What should I be looking for when I get to the linked page?

-..
-XXX Unmarked topic shift here.
-Do we need a heading?
-   Or a paragraph to frame it?
-   Axis: location and duration and read/write

 An access is :newterm:`instantaneous` if it's not possible for other code to run after that access starts but before it ends.